 Sixth: Try out Couchsurfing

-Yes, yes — couchsurfing.
+Yes, yes — Couchsurfing.
 At this point, this is one of the world’s most popular travel networks — a network that is built on trust and friendship.
-The fundamental idea of couchsurfing is not just to offer a spare couch to fellow travellers, but to connect with people from all over the world and get to know other cultures first hand.
+The fundamental idea of Couchsurfing is not just to offer a spare couch to fellow travellers, but to connect with people from all over the world and get to know other cultures first hand.
 Hosts are usually very eager to find out more about you, asking billions of questions about your surroundings and travel experiences.
 And more often than not, they are also eager to hang out with you too, trying to show you around or, at the very least, give you a handful of useful sightseeing tips.
-In other words, couchsufing is a great package — you get a friend and a personal guide in one.
+In other words, Couchsurfing is a great package — you get a friend and a personal guide in one.

 Seventh: Explore online possibilities

 In the modern digital day, being “connected” is crucial for any avid traveller.
 Social media is, so far, the best way to find groups and channels full of people to hang out with abroad.
 Facebook has plenty of travel groups to check out (such as Girl Gone International, for example, which has a sub-group for nearly every capital in the world).
 And so does MeetUp and other websites (like Couchsurfing forums).
-So join the online travel community and I promise you will never feel alone solo traveling again!
+So join the online travel community and I promise you will never feel alone solo travelling again!

 Eighth: Ask friends of friends

 You do have friends — right?
 And they do have friends themselves — right?
 So what could be easier than asking in your own network if there are any of your friends’ friends living in the city you’re about to visit?!
-This is one of the best ways to make friends when traveling solo!
+This is one of the best ways to make friends when travelling solo!

 Ninth: Don’t hide behind your phone